DoubleDoc/Hubitat/HS-FLS100+-G2 Floodlight/readme.txt

 In a low-light (subdued office) enclosed environment: two of three indicated 50-80 Lux readings.
 There was a large Lux report offset for one unit-9 and 10 Lux.
 This affects local light activations for both motion and the dusk-dawn operation.
 The manual indicates a minimum setting of the control parameter threshold at 10 Lux for determinging dusk status.
-So, one of the units may operate in some daytime environments such as complete cloud cover.
 In a heavy cloud covered afternoon: 900 Lux reported.
 This is the maximum report per the manual.
 So, the light sensor appears biased toward low-light situations typical of evenings/mornings and saturates at fair levels.